 Geoff Lenters (Physics) "A Statistical Smorgasbord: Automated Decision Processes and Image Processing"

-Speakers of the second CLAS Research Colloquium were:
+Second CLAS Research Colloquium

 James N. McNair